Video shows Irvo Otieno being pinned to the floor in the moments before his death | KRDO

 “I’ve never seen anything like this,” said Baskervill, referring to video showing his death.

-Baskervill said characterized his behavior in the video as “being distressed, rather than assaultive, combative.”
+Baskervill characterized his behavior in the video as “being distressed, rather than assaultive, combative.”

 Seven Henrico County deputies, who turned themselves in to state police last week, are on administrative leave as investigations by their agency and state police continue, Henrico County Sheriff Alisa Gregory said in a statement.